 Using mass timber reduces carbon emissions, as it expunges carbon dioxide from the atmosphere.
 Carbon from trees is locked into the build which sequesters tons of CO2.

-Production of traditional construction materials such as concrete and steel is a huge source of carbon dioxide emissions.
+The production of traditional construction materials such as concrete and steel is a huge source of carbon dioxide emissions.
 If these were replaced by timber, instead of adding to climate change it could be abated.
 Attempting to mitigate climate change is why architects are attempting to promote and build confidence in CLT for use in future builds.

-Zaha Hadid Architects are the team behind plans for a timber stadium in Gloucestershire for the world’s first UN certified carbon-neutral football team.
+Zaha Hadid Architects are the team behind plans for a timber stadium in Gloucestershire for the world’s first UN-certified carbon-neutral football team.
 Chaired by the environmentalist Dale Vince, the aim is to produce an aesthetically attractive yet low carbon stadium.

 Mass timber is produced in factories with panels and components created with precision engineering.
 Being built offsite in this way means reduced waste, lower costs, and fast onsite construction.

 As with offsite construction in general, build times for mass timber frame builds are quick.
 The 18 storey Brock Commons building in Vancouver, a hybrid wood and concrete structure used prefabricated components and was completed in less than 70 days.